Solution Spotlights 2025

 Making Virtual Power Plants a Reality

 Virtual Power Plants (VPPs) offer a demand-side alternative to building out new power infrastructure and provide revenue and savings opportunities for customers who can contribute power to the grid.
-This session will provide on-the-ground examples of virtual power plants to show how to make this concept a reality.
-Specifically, the session will take a deep dive into Vermont where Green Mountain Power has implemented VPPs in two ways: through battery programs that shave demand during peak times of use, and by creating resiliency zones, where whole communities are able to turn the lights back on during an outage with batteries powered through solar.
+This session will provide on-the-ground examples of virtual power plants to show how to make this concept a reality in multiple ways, including through battery programs that shave demand during peak times of use, and by creating resiliency zones, where whole communities are able to turn the lights back on during an outage with batteries powered through solar.

 Efficiency & Emissions Standards: A Policy for Yesterday, Today & Tomorrow